blockbridge/blockbridge-kb/guide/proxmox/index.md

 This guide provides technical details for deploying Proxmox VE with Blockbridge iSCSI storage using the Blockbridge storage driver for Proxmox.

-Most readers will want to start with the Deployment and Tuning Quickstart section.
+Most readers will want to start with the Quickstart section.
 It’s an ordered list of configuration steps and is the fastest path to an installation.
-The rest of the document provides detail on all aspects of using Proxmox with Blockbridge.
+The rest of the document provides details on all aspects of using Proxmox with Blockbridge.

 FEATURE OVERVIEW
 ================